Robert S. Gilchrist: United States ambassador to Lithuania

 On July 22, 2019, President Donald Trump announced his intent to nominate Gilchrist to be the United States ambassador to Lithuania.
 His nomination was sent to the Senate on August 1, 2019.
 Russian hostility was a central topic during his confirmation hearings.
 On December 19, 2019, his nomination was confirmed in the Senate by voice vote.
 Gilchrist was the fifth LGBT ambassador confirmed under the Trump administration.
 He presented his credentials to Lithuanian President Gitanas Nausėda on February 4, 2020.
+He left office in August 12, 2023.

+U.S. State Department

+Gilchrist had served as the Principal Deputy Assistant Secretary of State for Democracy, Human Rights, and Labor.

 Personal life

 Gilchrist speaks Spanish, French, Estonian, and Romanian.